Ecdar/Ecdar-GUI-Web/.github/CONTRIBUTING.md

 yarn test
 ```

+## Styleguide

+For information about file, class, interface and variable naming conventions, code practices, project file structure, and rules about the usage of TS types, read the [styleguide](../styleguide.md) file.

 ## TODO

 TODO: We need to add a lot of documentation on how our code is organized.
 We should try to mimic the documentation for the old GUI: https://github.com/Ecdar/Ecdar-GUI/blob/main/.github/CONTRIBUTING.md